 What if I don’t have access to a mental health professional?

-If you are unable to find or connect with a mental health professional, you can work with one online to prescribe your ESA for your mental disability.
+If you are unable to find or connect with a mental health professional, you can work with one online to see if you qualify for ESA.
 Please note that ESA registration or certification is not necessary to qualify your ESA—all you need is an ESA letter or doctor’s note.

 Start your questionnaire now to see if you qualify for an emotional support animal.